 - 1. Notify households about CEP operation and the availability of breakfast and lunch at no cost. - 2.
-Ensure that an accurate meal counting system is in place that includes safeguards to prevent second meals from being counted and claimed. - 3.
-Distribute the Child Nutrition Eligibility & Education (CNEEB) application and share resources provided on the Community Eligibility Provision (CEP) and Provision 2 webpage. - 4.
+Ensure that an accurate meal counting system is in place that includes safeguards to prevent second meals from being counted and claimed. - Connect with the department in charge of distributing the Family Income Survey and share resources provided on the Community Eligibility Provision (CEP) and Provision 2 webpage and CEP and Title I, Part A webpage. - 4.
 Serve all students at participating school(s) breakfast and lunch at no cost for the four-year cycle.